encode/apistar/README.md

 * **API documentation** - Interactive API documentation, that's guaranteed to always be in sync with your codebase.
-* **Client libraries** - JavaScript and Python client libraries, driven by the schemas that API Star generates.
+* **Client libraries** - JavaScript and Python client libraries, driven by the typesystems that API Star generates.
-* **Schema generation** - Support for generating Swagger or RAML API schemas.
+* **Schema generation** - Support for generating Swagger or RAML API typesystems.
 * **Expressive** - Type annotated views, that make for expressive, testable code.
 * **Performance** - Dynamic behavior for determining how to run each view makes API Star incredibly efficient.